Tiyo98/b-side-cuecollection/Site-B.md

  ![gif](https://github.com/Tiyo98/farewell-b-side-cuecollection/blob/main/images/site/2b%20spike%20jump.webp)
  \
- There are a few setups to the spike jump in this room worth mentioning.
-One method is to hug the right wall on entry, dash up into the dreamblock, hold right, then at some point after you have reached the peak of your jump briefly tap left.
-This is most viable on keyboard, however it can be viable on controller, either with a movement left button or reaching over with your right hand to press left on the dpad if you are an analog user.
+ There are a few setups to the spike cornerjump in this room worth mentioning:

+ - One method is to hug the right wall on entry, dash up into the dreamblock, hold right, then at some point after you have reached the peak of your jump briefly tap left.
+This is most viable on keyboard, but can be done on controller with a dedicated button or claw grip.
- Alternatively, you can hug the right wall on entry, dash up into the dreamblock, hold right then at some point briefly let go of right.
-This has the same effect, but may be easier on certain control schemes.
+ - Another method is like the above, but instead of tapping left, briefly let go of right.
+This achieves the same effect but can be more viable on certain control schemes.

  \
  ![gif](gif link)
  \
  One slightly slower, but perhaps more consistent setup is doing a neutral wallbounce when exiting the previous screen.
-This lines you up in such a way that you can just hold right out of updashing into the dreamblock.
-This spikejump as a whole saves around a second over taking the second dream block, so it is worth considering if you can get it consistent.
+This lets you just hold right out of the dreamblock to get the spike jump.

  </details>